2factorauth/twofactorauth/CONTRIBUTING.md

 $ bundle exec rake
 ```

-However, this can take a while as there are roughly 900 links that it checks.
+However, this can take a while as there are over 1000 links that it checks.
 If you just wish to test your YAML changes, you can run:

 ```bash